surya-sk/theseus-the-descent/README.md

 ## Description
 Theseus: The Descent is a first-person horror shooter made using the Unity Engine.
 The game is currently a demo, but it is being worked on regularly.
-The game is set in a dark forrest, where you are trapped in a zombie-filled wildland with a flashlight and three guns.
+The game is set in a dark forest, where you are trapped in a zombie-filled wildland with a flashlight and three guns.

 There are currently three gun types and three ammo types in the game.
 Flashlight pickups are also available in game.
 Chapter 1 is currently being developed and will be out soon.